ManishJangid007/hirely/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under The Unlicense - see the [LICENSE](LICENSE) file for details.

+The Unlicense is a license with no conditions whatsoever which dedicates works to the public domain.
+Unlicensed works, modifications, and larger works may be distributed under different terms and without source code.

 ## 🙏 Acknowledgments